Moving from Singapore

 Alternatively you may be able to apply for a skilled migrant visa that lets you live and work in New Zealand indefinitely.

 Here you'll find practical information to help you find a job in New Zealand.
 As you'll see even if you're not yet in the country, there's lots you can do to get startedFinding work

 If you’re thinking of studying abroad, New Zealand is a great place to get a qualification that will be recognised internationally, while broadening your experience in a western-style country with a unique culture.

 Our universities are top class.
-All eight of them are ranked in the top 500 of the 2015/16 QS World University Rankings.
+All eight of them are ranked in the top 500 of the 2018 QS World University Rankings (5 in the top 300).
 For many important disciplines, they’re in the top 50.